agraef/midizap/README.md

 CC69[] F7{0:49,1,0} E7{0:50,1,0} Eb7{0:51,1,0} D7{0:52,1,0}
 ~~~

-Also note the use of an empty modulus bracket on the left-hand side, which means that we always have a zero offset here and thus the output notes aren't modified.
+Also note the use of an empty modulus bracket on the left-hand side, which means that we always have a zero offset here and thus the output notes aren't modified in this example.

 ## Basic Mod Translations